mapmeld/ml/100-days-of-ml.md

 ### 27 September
 - Confirmed AutoKeras bug is fixed in upcoming release; updated + simplified AutoKeras flowers example
-- Started Flax version of flowers example based on Imagenet - this seems like a bulk of code, initially batches are not quite fitting expected iterator
+- Started Flax version of flowers example based on Imagenet - this seems like a bulk of code, initially batches are not quite fitting expected iterator.. confirmed TFDataset is hard to input https://twitter.com/wightmanr/status/1302039882575917057
 - AI Ethics post in "The Startup" Medium publicatio

 ### 26 September